developer69K/StrangerThings/Career_Project_1.md

 #### Some Preprocessing steps are shown below:
 + Code for taking a json file as input and counting words without the presence of any Punctuations
 + Plotted a Histogram at : http://rpubs.com/crafter707/384299
++ I am still in the process to complete this project, but these are the starting steps

 ```
 {
  "user_id": [1,2,3,4,5,6],